ABOUT THE SCHOOL

 There are approximately 46,000 students and over 4,000 researchers at Université de Strasbourg.
 Approximately 13% of the total University of Strasbourg student population are international students, mostly but not exclusively from other member countries of the European Union.
 In the IIEF, which is specifically designed for international students whose first language is not French, Americans constitute less than 10%, making for a very rich variety of international students there.

-Class sizes vary, but typically at the IIEF there are 20 or less students per class and at the the IEP there are 20 or more students per class.
+Class sizes vary, but typically there are 20 or fewer students per class, and at the the IEP there are 20 or more students per class.

 You may find that teaching styles tend to be more formal than you are used to but things are changing.
 In the IIEF where language acquisition is the purpose, classes are very interactive.
 In the IEP, most professors tend to a more formal lecture style but are quite accessible to students.

 Université de Strasbourg has numerous clubs and sports activities.
 It is a great way to meet people and to get immersed in French student life.
 We highly recommend joining one or more.
-Check it out!
 You should note that sport activities carry an additional charge.